 Do you see?
 Our relationship with God is the foundation.
 We don’t have to ask, “Do you love me?”
 We KNOW He loves us, because He demonstrated it when He gave His life for ours.

 It’s His love that empowers us to love.

 His love is what fills us with the kind of love that will displays itself in relationship.
 Marriage is a commitment to unconditional love that is demonstrated day in, day out.
 Good times and bad.
 For better or for worse.
 Do people even say that anymore?
 We sure did, and we meant it.

 Is he perfect? nope 😉.
 Am I perfect?
 Absolutely not.
 Are we perfect together?
 Not a chance.
 But we do serve a perfect God that can make our imperfections into something beautiful–when we let Him.

 I thank God every day for this man.
 He is a godly leader, partner, friend, lover.
 He’s an incredible father, and a doting “Pappy”.

-Does he drive me crazy sometimes? you bet, but I wouldn’t trade the tough or the tender, the highs or the lows.
-They are all evidence to the fact that God can take these two imperfect people and give them a marriage that can bring Him more glory together than we ever could apart.
+Does he drive me crazy sometimes?
+You bet, but I wouldn’t trade the tough or the tender, the highs or the lows.
+They are all evidence that God can take two imperfect people and give them a marriage that can bring Him more glory together than we ever could apart.

 “For this reason a man will leave his father and mother and be joined to his wife,